Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

-One of the easiest craft supplies to be found is newspaper, and we all know that it's good to recycle.
-I did a Google search and found some projects that I think you will enjoy.
-In this article I'm going to list the projects that I found, show a picture, and give you the name of the site and address where you'll find the directions.
+One of the easiest craft supplies to find is newspaper, and we all know that it's good to recycle.
+I've found some craft projects made from papers that I think you will enjoy.
+In this article, I'm going to list the projects that I found, show a picture, and give you the name of the site and a link where you'll find the directions.

 For the tutorial to make the beautiful wedding bouquet shown above, go to Popsugar.